gagneet/sort-weblinks/README.md

 The solution adaptively adjusts these parameters based on our dataset size, making our code much more robust.

 ### 3. There are some links, which do not have a text for the link, describing the website/URI.
-Also, the links seems to have been sorted randomly.
+Also, the links seems to have been sorted randomly

-1. Missing Link Descriptions
+#### a.
+Missing Link Descriptions

 The updated code now:

 - Handles GitHub repositories better by extracting the owner/repo name when no title is available
 - Recognizes when a link description is just the URL itself and tries to fetch a better title
 - Applies more intelligent fallbacks based on the URL type

-2. Better Categorization
+#### b.
+Better Categorization

 I've improved the categorization with:

 - Topic-based grouping for common link types (GitHub repos, API tools, web design resources, etc.)